johnivore/gitstat/README.md

 * unpushed commits
 * if a pull from upstream is required

-`gitstat` can optionally fetch changes from upstream, and has a few other features to improve the quality of life when dealing with many git repositories.
+`gitstat` can optionally fetch changes from upstream, and has a few other features to improve quality of life when dealing with many git repositories.
 It uses multiple processes to speed up checks, and will try to continue even if there is a problem with a repository.

 ## Requirements